gm-spacagna/deep-ttf/README.md

 # Deep Time-to-Failure
-A tutorial on how to implement an algoritm for predictive mainteinance using survival analysis theory and gated Recurrent Neural Networks in Keras.
+A tutorial on how to implement an algorithm for predictive maintenance using survival analysis theory and gated Recurrent Neural Networks in Keras.

 The tutorial is divided into:
 1. Fitting survival distributions and regression survival models using lifelines.